ndivito/USDADataBase/README.md

 Once created, the SQLite database can be explored using your tool of choice (e.g., DB Browser for SQLite, SQLiteStudio, or programmatically in Python).

-Additionally, this repo includes a pre-written `.sql` file containing a query to create a **view for percent leanness**, simplifying common nutritional queries.
+Additionally, this repo includes a pre-written `.sql` file called **CreatePercentProteinView.sql** containing a query to create a **view for percent leanness**, simplifying common nutritional queries.

 ---